Best Solar Electricity Providers

 It’s important to understand that the Solar Bonus Scheme is now closed to new customers.
 This means that if you have recently installed a solar system – or you plan to soon – you will not receive a premium feed-in tariff, only the basic FiT of about four to 18 cents per kilowatt hour (kWh), depending on your location and retailer.
 However, some solar companies are now offering seemingly generous rates of their own to attract new customers.

 Unfortunately for households in New South Wales, their Solar Bonus Scheme expired at the end of 2016.
+Victoria’s scheme also ended in 2024.

 Solar is quickly becoming a key battleground for energy companies.
 We are seeing solar energy providers getting increasingly creative with their plans, particularly through the use of Virtual Power Plants (VPP).
 Some retailers have also experimented with variable rate feed-in tariffs, where the rate you receive for your solar-generated electricity will vary depending on current wholesale prices.

 While there are some solar-focused energy retailers and products, in the majority of cases, signing up to a solar plan will not be too dissimilar to an ordinary electricity plan.
-The only difference is that you may receive a higher-than-average feed-in tariff, so assuming you’re not entirely self-sufficient, you’ll still need to compare plans based on the usage and supply charges.
+The only difference is that you will also receive a feed-in tariff, so assuming you’re entirely self-sufficient, you’ll still need to compare plans based on the usage and supply charges.
 However, it appears that solar-specific products are becoming more common, with the likes of AGL and Origin offering higher-than-average feed-in tariffs on some plans.

-Past Ratings
+Past ratings

 Here are the previous winners of Canstar Blue’s Electricity Solar Providers – National Customer Satisfaction Award: